DrevilYT/ActivationScript/README.md

 ### Method 2 - Traditional

--   Download the file from LRS
+-   Download the file from the (Latest Release)[https://github.com/DrevilYT/ActivationScript/releases/latest]
 -   Run the file named DWAT.exe
 -   Select Yes or Allow if Windows tries to prevent you from running it.
 -   You will see the activation options.
 Select your option.